hifiberry/configurator/docs/api-documentation.md

 ```

 **Response Fields:**
-- **monostereo_mode**: Current monostereo mode after setting balance
 - **balance**: The balance value that was set

 **Notes:**
-- Balance is applied within the context of the current monostereo mode
 - Changes are automatically saved to mixer state if settings management is enabled
+- This endpoint only controls balance and does not affect monostereo mode settings
-- The response includes both the current monostereo mode and new balance for reference
+- The response only includes the balance value for proper separation of concerns
 - Balance adjustments work by modifying the gain values of the underlying mixer matrix

 ## Settings Management